cmh171/CS4371Project/README.md

 Step 4: See change in door status

 How to clone Project:
+Step 1: To begin the cloning process, click the green CODE button on the main repository page Step 2: Copy the repository's URL (Can be done using SSH, HTTPS, or GitHub CLI) Step 3: Open Git Bash and change the current directory to the location where you would like the cloned repository Step 4: Type [git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY] Step 5: Press enter to create a local clone
+Step 6: Done

 Scholarly Papers:
 1. Sensitive Information Tracking in Commodity IoT (https://arxiv.org/pdf/1802.08307v1.pdf)